vishwasenthil/live-search-field/README.md

 # next steps
 - add button functionality
-- work on substrig matches
+- work on substring matches

 # what i learned
 i learned a lot about the useState hook in react through this project as state is used to update the number of results found onscreen